iv-org/documentation/docs/devtools.md

 #### Diagnostic

-Click on the line for request then go "Preview" tab and visualize the error.
+Click on the line of the request then go "Preview" tab and visualize the error.

 If it's an HTML response then you will see the error directly, if it's JSON then you might have to scroll or find more precisely the error.